 When it comes to leftovers, remember the 2-2-2 rule.
 You have 2 hours to get your leftovers into the fridge.
 You should eat them within 2 days.
 They will last for at least 2 months in the freezer.

 Keep cheese tightly wrapped in its packaging, a beeswax wrap or a bag to stop it drying out.
-If cheese grows mould, it is safe to cut the mould off and still eat the cheese.

 Keep your salad greens in an air-tight container instead of leaving them in a bag.